Umuzi-org/ACN-syllabus/content/projects/writing-assignment/_index.md

 ### The questions

-Please create a separate file for each of these.
+Please create a separate file for each question.
 Please use the question number as a part of each file name.

 Remember to pay attention to your sentence structure, spelling and grammar.
 If you need a little help with your grammar, [Grammarly](https://app.grammarly.com/) is a really useful service.
 Being able to communicate clearly and professionally in text is a super power.